-This Dover White over Mojave Tan Patrician is a lovely example with just over 58,000 actual miles.
+This Dover White over Aegean Blue Patrician is a lovely example with just over 32,000 actual miles.

 After a big restyle in 1955 there weren't too many changes to the external appearance of the '56 models except a new grille and a few trim changes.
 The reality was that this was the last year of the true Packards.
 They were only to last a couple more years and the '57 and '58 cars were really re-badged Studebakers.

-Inside is the stunning light copper cloth and dark copper cloth combination.
+Inside is the stunning blue and beige interior still has the plastic covers from back in the day.
 They were all new fabrics and fabric designs for the 1956 model year were the most striking and luxurious that Packard had used so far.

 The instrument panel is a work of art although similar to the 1955 offering.
 The machined look looks every bit its luxury image and is absolutely full of round dials and knobs with everything located within a tight space behind the steering wheel.